OpenHFT/Chronicle-Map/README.md

 * consider using net.openhft.lang.io.serialization.BytesMarshallable, working with this is like using java .io.Externalizable but in addition is supports some compressed types, which can give you slightly better performance.
-* try where possible to de-normalize your object graph, if you are able to limit your graph down to just a few types you can then look at using our off heap interface proxy object and have a map instance per type of object ( much like in a database where you would have a table per type ), could could then set up foreign key relationships between the maps.
+* try where possible to de-normalize your object graph, if you are able to limit your graph down to just a few types you can then look at using our off heap interface proxy objects and have a map instance per type of object
+ ( much like in a database where you would have a table per type ), you could then set up foreign key relationships between the maps, by using for example integers or longs.
+This works especially well as integers and longs have a good hash distribution.

 ### Tuning Chronicle Map with Large Data